thaddeus002/yghh/README.md

-# Yannick's Git Hosting Howto Project
+# Yannick's Git Hosting Howto

-This document will describe one way to host Git repositories on a Linux server.
+This document describe one way to host Git repositories on a Linux server.

 There are many ways to do this, I present here my way, the one I think is simpler.
 This is a moving document that can evolute with time.
 You are free to follow this as a guide if you don't know how to do.
-Let me know if you think something is wrong, or make a pull request.
+Feel free to let me know if you think something is wrong, or make a pull request.

 I have reproduced here the commands I have done to install git repositories and `cgit` on a raspberry pi running the raspbian distribution.
 Althrought the actions to do are generic, following your distribution, some paths or filenames may change.